 If you want to know more, read the rest of this article.
 I will show you what is normal and what is not regarding the runtime or your laptop fan.

-Moreover, I will answer any other questions you may have about the fans and how they work.
+Moreover, I will answer any other questions about the fans and how they work.

 Can a Laptop Fan Run for Too Long?